Employee Rights: The US Perspective

 Section 922 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) provides anti-retaliation protection for whistleblowers who report possible securities law violations to the Securities and Exchange Commission (SEC).
 Similarly, Section 748 of Dodd-Frank protects whistleblowers who report violations of the Commodity Exchange Act to the Commodities Futures Trading Commission.
 And Section 1057, which codifies the Consumer Financial Protection Act of 2010, forbids retaliation against employees who blow the whistle on possible violations of that statute.

 Despite their similarities, there are important differences between the whistleblower protections contained in Sarbanes-Oxley and Dodd-Frank.
-Procedurally, in contrast to Sarbanes-Oxley’s requirement that complaints be filed with the Department of Labor within 90 days of the retaliatory action, Dodd-Frank permits an employee to bring a private cause of action directly, without having to go through an administrative agency, and allows the employee to do so within six to ten years, depending on the circumstances.
+Procedurally, in contrast to Sarbanes-Oxley’s requirement that complaints be filed with the Department of Labor within 180 days of the retaliatory act or the complainant’s discovery of the retaliation, Dodd-Frank permits an employee to bring a private cause of action directly, without having to go through an administrative agency, and allows the employee to do so within six to 10 years, depending on the circumstances.
 In addition, Dodd-Frank provides more attractive financial incentives for whistleblowers.
 A whistleblowing employee who prevails under Dodd-Frank may receive up to twice the amount of wages lost due to retaliation, as well as attorneys’ fees.

 Under Sarbanes-Oxley, by contrast, a whistleblower’s recovery is limited to the ‘relief necessary to make the employee whole’, including reinstatement, back pay, ‘special damages’ (which includes damages for non-economic harm such as reputational injury, mental anguish and suffering), attorneys’ fees and costs.